irahbt/simple-sourdough/README.md

 - The Add to Basket uses python/django to add the specified quantity of the specified product to the shopping basket.
 If successful, a success toast is triggered with a summary of the shopping basket and the items are stored in the session.

-- The edit/delete buttons are only visable if the user is a Superuser: `if request.user.is_superuser `.
+- Edit/delete buttons are visable if the user is a Superuser: `if request.user.is_superuser `.

 - Clicking delete triggers a defensive modal:
 ![Delete modal](./static/images/readme-images/delete-product-modal.png)